matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-node.md

+---
+head:
+  - - meta
+    - name: "twitter:title"
+      content: hardhat-zksync-node | zkSync Era Docs
+---

 # `hardhat-zksync-node`

-This plugin is used to provide a convenient way to run zkSync [In-memory node](../testing/era-test-node.md) locally using hardhat.
+This plugin is used to provide a convenient way to run zkSync Era [In-memory node](../testing/era-test-node.md) locally using hardhat.

 ## Installation